 MOVING TOWARD ZERO WASTE IN CONSTRUCTION

 Our construction team continued to implement zero waste programs for remodels, expansions, and new stores.
-In 2015, 138 projects recycled items such as wood, metal, cardboard, concrete brick, and plastic.
-Over 130,000 tons were diverted.
-Fifty of these projects met the EPA zero waste goal of diverting 90% or more from the landfill.
-Since we started this initiative in 2013, we've diverted more than 270,000 tons from the landfill.
+In 2016, 187 projects recycled items such as wood, metal, cardboard, concrete, brick and plastic.
+More than 180,000 tons of waste were diverted in all.
+Seventy-five of these projects met the EPA zero waste goal of diverting 90% or more from the landfill.
+Since we started this initiative in 2013, we've diverted more than 450,000 tons from the landfill.

 REDUCING PLASTIC BAG USE AND INCREASING USE OF REUSABLE BAGS